 One of the most common ways that I see first-time, nonfiction authors become super stuck in a writing project is when they have a ton of passion and excitement about an idea, and all they want to do is just start writing.

-So they start out with a bang… but then they just sort of peter out and find themselves in a murky and disappointing place with their confidence and passion-waning.
+So they start out with a bang… but then they just sort of peter out and find themselves in a murky and disappointing place with their confidence and passion waning.

-They find themselves wondering if there’s something wrong with their book idea, or if they don’t have enough expertise to share their message, or if there is something inherently wrong with them.
+They find themselves wondering if there’s something wrong with their book idea, or if they have enough expertise to share their message, or if there is something inherently wrong with them.

-But the reality is there’s nothing at all wrong with them.
+It’s a painful experience, but the reality is there’s nothing at all wrong with them.

 There’s a lot of baggage around writing and the creative process.